-Babies come with loads, lots of it, therefore you need the extra storage space especially for a travel stroller.
-A large storage basket under the seat for keeping essential baby items, such as a diaper bag or breastmilk bag, within reach is very important since you’re basically travelling.
+Babies come with loads, lots of it, therefore you need the extra storage space, especially for a travel stroller.
+A large storage basket under the seat for keeping essential items, such as a diaper bag or breastmilk bag, within reach is very important since you’re basically traveling.

 Carry Strap or Bag